lpcalisi/cloudsec-workshop-iac/terraform/docs/modules.md

 A *module* is a container for multiple resources that are used together.

-* You can use modules to make our configurations more organized.
+* You can use modules to make your configurations more organized.
 * Use third party modules
-  * Modules from github
+  * Modules from GitHub
   * Import other modules from the community.
 * Reuse parts of your code.
   * e.g: create cluster and pass number of desired instances as parameter.